YuelongLi/JGL/README.md

 # JInteract
-A highly customizable package for you to build data visualizations in Java
+A highly customizable package for you to build interactive data visualizations in Java

 ## Components
 * ScaleLayout: an implementation of layout manager that takes care of all the sizing